zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    This is a specialization of the :zeek:id:`file_gap` event.

-   :f: The file.
+   :param f: The file.

-   :offset: The byte offset from the start of the file at which the reassembly
+   :param offset: The byte offset from the start of the file at which the reassembly
            couldn't continue due to running out of reassembly buffer space.

-   :skipped: The number of bytes of the file skipped over to flush some
+   :param skipped: The number of bytes of the file skipped over to flush some
             file data and get back under the reassembly buffer size limit.
             This value will also be represented as a gap.